plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 ## Estimate the proportion of invariable sites

-Now ask PAUP* to estimate pinvar, the proportion of invariable sites, using the command `lset pinvar=estimate`.
+Now ask PAUP* to estimate pinvar, the proportion of invariable sites, by adding `pinvar=estimate` to your existing `lset` command.
 The HKY85 model with among-site rate heterogeneity modeled using the two-category invariable sites approach is called the HKY85+I model.

 > :thinking: What is the MLE of pinvar under the HKY85+I model?